Meet Our Team

 Cambria Rose Walsh, LCSW

 Cambria Walsh is a Trauma-Informed Trainer and Consultant.
 She is a co-investigator on the University of Kentucky’s Secondary Traumatic Stress Innovations and Solutions Center, which is part of the National Child Traumatic Stress Network (NCTSN).
 She has been an associate with TEND Academy since 2016 and provides training to a wide range of audiences about Secondary Traumatic Stress and supporting agencies in developing organizational health.
-She previously worked for Chadwick Center for Children and Families at Rady Children’s Hospital where she was the Project Director of the Child Welfare Trauma-Informed Practices, Program and Policy Center, a Category II center in the National Child Traumatic Stress Network (NCTSN) funded by the Substance Abuse and Mental Health Administration (SAMHSA).
+She previously worked for Chadwick Center for Children and Families at Rady Children’s Hospital where she was the Project Director of the Child Welfare Trauma-Informed Practices, Program and Policy Center - a Category II center in the National Child Traumatic Stress Network (NCTSN) funded by the Substance Abuse and Mental Health Administration (SAMHSA).
 She helped co-author the Secondary Traumatic Stress in Child Welfare Practice: Trauma Informed Guidelines for Organizations.
-Cambria is a member of the Secondary Traumatic Stress Consortium and has been with the group since its inception in 2015.
+Cambria has been a member of the Secondary Traumatic Stress Consortium and since its inception in 2015.